httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 public keys.

-The client uses a TLS keying material exporter to generate data to be signed (see {{client}}) then sends the signature using the Authorization or Proxy-Authorization header field.
-The signature and additional information are exchanged using authentication parameters (see {{auth-params}}).
+The client uses a TLS keying material exporter to generate data to be signed (see {{client}}) then sends the signature using the Authorization (or Proxy-Authorization) header field (see {{Section 11 of HTTP}}).
+The signature and additional information are exchanged using authentication parameters (see
+{{auth-params}}).
 Once the server receives these, it can check whether the signature validates against an entry in its database of known keys.
 The server can then use the validation result to influence its response to the client, for example by restricting access to certain resources.

 # Client Handling {#client}

-When a client wishes to uses the Concealed HTTP authentication scheme with a request, it SHALL compute the authentication proof using a TLS keying material exporter with the following parameters:
+When a client wishes to use the Concealed HTTP authentication scheme with a request, it SHALL compute the authentication proof using a TLS keying material exporter with the following parameters: